Harry Potter and the Philosopher’s Stone celebrates its 20th birthday today.

 But the effect the books have had on countless individual young (and older) lives?
 Well, that’s clearly magic.

-Subscribers can read the full feature about Harry Potter's effect on literacy here.
+To read the full feature, you can subscribe here.
 This week's Tes magazine is available in all good newsagents.
 To download the digital edition, Android users can click here and iOS users can click here.